Rosacea

 -

-Break down dilated capillaries and redness caused by rosacea.
+Break down dilated capillaries and superficial blood vessels redness that cause the characteristic redness and flushing associated with rosacea.

 -